Vnxiel/Vnxiel/README.md

 - 👀 I’m interested in Tailwind CSS.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Bootstrap 5, and PHP.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
-You can contact me through my gmai: kristinejoy.briones20@gmail.com
+You can contact me through my gmail: kristinejoy.briones20@gmail.com
 - 😄 Pronouns: ..
 - ⚡ Fun fact: I'm always lazy so I will be surprise to see myself suddenly watching and learning programming tutorials.